storj/docs/app/(docs)/object-mount/linux/installation/glibc/page.md

 Many Linux distributions use the GNU Project’s C standard library: 🌐 [glibc](https://en.wikipedia.org/wiki/glibc).

-This includes: Debian/Ubuntu, RedHat and their derivatives.
+This includes: Debian, Ubuntu, RedHat and their derivatives.

 Storj’s Object Mount **glibc scripted installer** (a `.run` file) is compatible with all such Linux distributions.